pissandshittium/pissandshittium/README.md

 # ![Logo](https://github.com/AdamFrack/pissandshittium/assets/147642132/db9a6726-faa5-4606-8551-32f11713514f) Pissandshittium

-Pissandshittium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
+Pissandshittium is an open-source browser project that aims to build a terribly unsafe, slow, and more unstable way for all users to experience the web.

 The project's web site is https://pissandshittium.org/.